Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Introduction

-The remainder of this paper is structured as follows.
-In Section~II, with a motivating example from power systems control, we formulate a modular design problem of decentralized controllers.
-Then, giving a formal definition of the retrofit control, we conduct detailed analysis of the retrofit control in Section~III where a constrained version of the Youla parameterization is derived to characterize all retrofit controllers.
-Based on the analysis in Section~III, we further analyze in Section~IV the resultant feedback system when multiple retrofit controllers are simultaneously implemented.
-Section~V demonstrates its practical significance through an illustrative example of power systems control.
-Finally, Section~VI concludes this paper.
+The remainder of this paper is organized as follows.
+In Section~II, we formulate a modular design problem of decentralized controllers with an example from the control of power systems.
+Thereafter, we provide a formal definition of the retrofit control and perform a detailed analysis of the retrofit control in Section~III, where a constrained version of the Youla parameterization is derived to characterize all retrofit controllers.
+Based on the analysis in Section~III, we further analyze the resultant feedback system when multiple retrofit controllers are simultaneously implemented, as described in Section~IV.
+Section~V presents the practical significance of our method using an illustrative example of power systems control.
+Finally, the conclusions of this paper are presented in Section~VI.